On Writing: Finding Inspiration in the Little Things

 This is one of the earliest memories I have of finding inspiration in a single object.
 A picture.
 A line of poetry.
 A sunset.
 A dream.
 Such small things can be the spark of inspiration that leads to a complete story idea.
 I've often joked with a writer friend that coming up with ideas to write about isn't hard . . . seeing those ideas through to a finished piece is where the challenge lies.

 I carried the image of the Keane picture with me through the years.
 In one of my earliest short stories, I described the details by heart in my story:

-"'Do you like this?'
-Serena had aske, coming to stand beside him when she realized he was no longer at her side.
+"Do you like this?"
+Serena had asked, coming to stand beside him when she realized he was no longer at her side.

 Recently, the movie Big Eyes was released.
 I watched it, eager to learn the personal history and motivation of the artist who created an image that has always haunted me.
 In the movie, Margaret Keane's art was described as "kitschy," a fad of the time.
 But to me, her work will always be pure art because of the feelings, emotions, and ideas they inspire in me.
 Her work also reminds me of a time in my life that seems as ethereal as her paintings themselves.

 To this day, my grandmother still lives in the same home, but in the decades since my childhood, it has seen many transformations.
 The dark wood-paneled walls were given new life with a fresh coat of white paint, the ornate Grecian art work replaced by family photos.
 My aunt's room still has the twin beds, but they now share space with a crib that has cradled all my grandmother's great-grandchildren.
 When she was redecorating, the Keane picture came off the wall and was stored in a dark corner of the closet.
 I rescued it and brought it back home.
 It now sits on a shelf next to my desk, reminding me of childhood memories, of magical moments, and that inspiration can come from anywhere.